 It's important for early readers to grasp the connection between the sounds and letters of the alphabet.
 Reading Eggs offers the perfect activities to help kids with this concept.
 Free trial

 A thorough understanding of phonics and this alphabetic principle is crucial for a child learning to read.
 Insufficient or inaccurate phonics instruction can detour a young reader from making the necessary links between the written word and the spoken word that it represents.
 Failure to make these links can result in reading delays.

 Systematic phonics instruction, which offers young readers plenty of opportunities to make the necessary links between letters and sounds, helps young readers along the way to reading success.
 There are, however, different types of phonics instruction, the main two being synthetic phonics and analytic phonics.

 With analytic phonics, children are taught to recognize whole words by sight, and later to break down the word into the smaller units of sound.

 In contrast, synthetic phonics is a more accelerated form of phonics.
 Children are taught letter sounds even before they are introduced to books, before they learn to read and prior to starting school.

-They learn the sounds of the letters in their smaller units, and then learn to put them together, or synthesise them, as it were, hence the name “synthetic” phonics.
+They learn the sounds of the letters in their smaller units, and then learn to put them together, or synthesize them, as it were, hence the name “synthetic” phonics.
 For example, they first learn the sounds 'c', 'a', and 't' before the letters are put together to form the word 'cat'.

 At Reading Eggs our focus is on helping kids learn to read, with scientifically proven methods created by our skilled educators.
-Our programs aim to foster a love of reading through phonics instruction, starting with Reading Eggs (ages 3–7) and delving deeper into this area with Fast Phonics (ages 5–10).
+Our programmes aim to foster a love of reading through phonics instruction, starting with Reading Eggs (ages 3–7) and delving deeper into this area with Fast Phonics (ages 5–10).

 Each letter of the alphabet is featured in its own lesson, and lessons build on one another systematically, so that after just nine lessons, children are able to read their first book.